sqm-autorate/sqm-autorate/README.md

     include("plotstats.jl")
     ```
 5. After some time, the outputs will be available as PNG and GIF files in the current directory.

+6. `timeseries.png` shows several measures of the behavior of the network interfaces and CAKE over time.
+   The Bandwith Fractional utilisation shows the proportion of the maximum threshold set in CAKE that is currently in use over time.

+   The Delay through time should be compared with the Bandwith fractional utilisation above.
+When there is high utilization and high delay is when the script should be responding by dropping the CAKE Bandwidth Setting.

+   The CAKE Bandwith Setting shows the bandwith settings for CAKE over time.
+It should be compared with the Bandwith fractional utilisation and Delay through time above it.
+If there is a high load and low delay, then the bandwidth is increased.
+If there is a high delay, then the bandwidth is decreased, sometimes radically, especially if the delay occurs during low load conditions.
+If delay goes away, then bandwidth is rapidly increased.

+7. `delayupecdf.png` and `delaydownecdf.png` graph the size distribution of the delays and show whether the delay is being well controlled.
+   The vertical axis shows the cumulative proportion of delays less than the value shown on the x axis (in milliseconds)
+This graph has a 'good' shape if the blue line rises steeply alongside the vertical axis so that almost all the delay measures are small.

+   The shape is not so good if the blue line slopes quickly away from the vertical axis, showing that large delays occur more frequently.
+These graphs can be helpful in determining whether the advanced settings `upload_delay_ms` and `download_delay_ms` should be changed from the default of 15.
+If the logs are analysed from, say, 24 hours of operation, the vertical (green) line may be a starting point for the new values.

+8. `uphist.gif` and `downhist.gif` are animated graphs of the "smoothed histogram" of the known good speeds at various times.

+   `sqm-autorate` uses a certain number of historical samples of speeds at which it was able to increase the speed because of no delay.
+Each 'snapshot' shows what values the script calculated to be "safe" to change the speed to,
+in that it would then likely have no delay and be able to rise again.

+   When the connection's actual speed changes dramatically, these samples will be less relevant, and the hunt for correct speed will cause the range of values to change.
+If these curves have wildly changing shapes it indicates very rapid changes in the actual line performance.
+Staying constant for long periods indicates a reliable range of speeds that the script can use.

 #### Error Reporting Script